ifsheldon/stannum/README.md

   * @property for a data-oriented class as an alternative way to register
 * Taichi related:
   * Wait for Taichi to have native PyTorch tensor view to optimize performance
+  * Automatic Batching - waiting for upstream Taichi improvement
+    * workaround for now: do static manual batching, that is to extend fields with one more dimension for batching
 * Self:
   * Allow registering multiple kernels in a call chain fashion
+    * workaround for now: combine kernels into a mega kernel using `@ti.complex_kernel`

 ### Misc